-- We are committed to safeguarding the privacy of our website users and our customers and customer personnel.
+- We are committed to safeguarding the privacy of our website users, our customers and our personnel.
 In this policy we explain how we will handle your personal data.

 - We process ONLY the bare minimum of visitor data - just enough to keep the website running reliably and the business operational.
 We do not engage in any direct tracking of visitors or use of your data for anything you haven't explicitly or implicitly consented to, signed up for, or given to us so that we can provide the services you have requested.